BrunoFrancesco97/Software_Architectures/Task 4/readme.md

 ### Databases

-As said many times before, each microservice has its own independent database, here is a list of all schema databases:
+As said many times before, each microservice has its own independent database, here is a list of all schema for each microservice database:
 #### Assignment
 #### Channel
 #### Course